Neurotoxicology & Nutritional Deficiencies

 - Strict vegan diet (no animal products); malabsorption (celiac disease, Crohn disease, ileal resection)

-- Nitrous oxide (N2O) — irreversibly oxidizes cobalt in B12, inactivating it; recreational use ("whippets") or chronic occupational exposure
+- Nitrous oxide (N2O) — oxidizes the cobalt of cobalamin, irreversibly inactivating methionine synthase, depleting the active cofactor pool (does not destroy all body B12 stores); recreational use ("whippets") or chronic occupational exposure

 - Medications: metformin, proton pump inhibitors (long-term)